-Last year December, Freedom of the Press Foundation had published an open letter to the worldleading camera manufacturers such as Nikon, Sony, Canon, Olympus, and Fuji to build a camera with the encryption features for the sake of filmmakers and photojournalists.
+In December of 2016, The Freedom of the Press Foundation published an open letter to the world-leading camera manufacturers such as Nikon, Sony, Canon, Olympus, and Fuji to build a camera with the encryption features for the sake of filmmakers and photojournalists.
 Those filmmakers and photojournalists are occasionally exposed to dangerous subjects which lead to the threat from the authoritarian governments or criminals.
 With their camera full of unencrypted images, they have no way to protect themselves from such risk [1].